iluwatar/java-design-patterns/tolerant-reader/README.md

 ## Intent

-Tolerant Reader is an integration pattern that helps creating robust communication systems.
+Tolerant Reader is an integration pattern that helps in creating robust communication systems.
 The idea is to be as tolerant as possible when reading data from another service.
 This way, when the communication schema changes, the readers must not break.

 ## Explanation

-Real world example
+Real-world example

 > We are persisting rainbowfish objects to file and later on they need to be restored.
 What makes it
-> problematic is that rainbowfish data structure is versioned and evolves over time.
+> problematic is that the rainbowfish data structure is versioned and evolves.
 New version of
 > rainbowfish needs to be able to restore old versions as well.

 In plain words